boki127/C-Kriati-challenge-oldPhone/README.md

    * testcase6 : Delete more than the lenght of the word
    * testcase7 : Input '7' and '9' button 4 times

+## How to install this project
+1. crone the project reps into Visual Studio
+2.1 go to > view > solution explorer

 note: This is my first time implementing something c# language, I hope that it will be comprehenable to whom visted.
 If there is any flaw in my work, I wish you can point out to help me improve my self.